-As I mentioned above, camping reservations is one of the most important factors to consider if you’re planning to backpack the 30-mile long Skyline-to-the-Sea trail.
+As I mentioned above, camping reservations are one of the most important factors to consider if you’re planning to backpack the 30-mile-long Skyline-to-the-Sea trail.

 Unlike other wilderness trails, you can’t just pitch your tent anywhere you find a flat spot.
 You can only stay in designated campgrounds along this trail which are:

 - Twin Redwoods & Alder Trail Camps (at the end of the hike – optional)